 Impact of smoking on insurance

-If you smoke or have smoked recently, you will be asked about it on your application, and it will make your insurance more expensive.
+If you smoke or have smoked recently, you will be asked about it on your application, and it will have an impact on your life insurance premium.
 This is due to the major concerns that smoking affects your health and is seen to cause potentially fatal diseases.

-Smokers can expect to pay around double for their life insurance premiums.
-So if you were to enquire about a decreasing term as a non-smoker, you would pay on average £10.56 a month, but if you smoke, then you are looking at around £18.34 a month.
+If you were to quit smoking, you might eventually see your life insurance premium reduce in price.
+According to MoneySuperMarket data collected between January and November of 2018, if you were to enquire about a decreasing term as a non-smoker, you would pay on average £9.96 a month, but if you smoke, then you are looking at around £21 a month.

 Family income benefit and monthly payments